fenago/automation-anywhere-course/lab_guides/md/Lab_6.md

 Using the String variable type
 ------------------------------

-Learning how to use variables is key to pretty much all programming languages.
-A `String` type variable is used for alphanumeric values. `String` variables are required for most outputs in Automation Anywhere.
-This includes output to message boxes and log files.

 In the walk-through that we will look at next, we will be performing the following tasks: